IanTeda/ianteda.github.io/src/_drafts/2016-07-27-the-api-design-guide-original.md

 > One piece of software talking to another piece of software

+### AIM

+The aim of this design guide is to assist in the planing and development of my REST API boilerplate project.

+### Overview

+An API is an: Application Programming Interface.
+An interface for one piece of software to talk to another[^concepts].
+For data to be shared.
+It is a set of routines — in case of the web, url endpoints — for building software to utilise those routines.

+### History

+REST Representational State Transfer[^beautiful], was defined by Roy Thomas Fielding in his 2000 PhD dissertation “Architectural Styles and the Design of Network-based Software Architectures”.
+Fielding developed the REST architectural style in parallel with HTTP 1.1 of 1996-1999, based on the existing design of HTTP 1.0[9] of 1996[^wikipedia].

+REST:

+- Scalability (change and different internet, not performance, internet scale)
+- Generality (satisfy difference requirements and use cases)
+- Independence (different languages, implementation)
+- Latency (Caching)
+- Security (HTTP authorisation header)
+- Encapsulation (exposes data in a particular data, but not the working or resources)

-### Definitions
+### Definition

-Some terms that are used in this guide and there definitions:
+Here’s a few of the important terms I will use throughout the course of this document:

 - Resource: A single instance of an object.
+For example, an animal.
-- Collection: A collection of homogeneous objects (resources).
+- Collection: A collection of homogeneous objects.
+For example, animals.
-- HTTP: A protocol for communicating over networks.
+- HTTP: A protocol for communicating over a network.
 - Consumer: A client computer application capable of making HTTP requests.
 - Third Party Developer: A developer not a part of your project but who wishes to consume your data.
 - Server: An HTTP server/application accessible from a Consumer over a network.
-- Endpoint: An API URL on a Server which represents either a Resource or a Collection.
+- Endpoint: An API URL on a Server which represents either a Resource or an entire Collection.
 - Idempotent: Side-effect free, can happen multiple times without penalty.
 - URL Segment: A slash-separated piece of information in the URL.

-### AIM

-The aim of this design guide is to assist in the planing and development of a REST API.

-### Overview

-An API is an: Application Programming Interface.
-An interface for one piece of software to talk to another[^concepts].
-For data to be shared.
-It is a set of Endpoints for building software to utilise those Endpoints.

-### REST API

-Representational State Transfer[^beautiful] (REST) API is a design paradigm that follows a defined set of objectives.
-It was first defined by Roy Thomas Fielding in his 2000 PhD dissertation “Architectural Styles and the Design of Network-based Software Architectures”.

-REST APIs aim to be:

-- Scalability as environments change and different internet, not performance, internet scale;
-- General or average granularity so to satisfy as many difference requirements and use cases as possible;
-- Independent of development environments allowing for different client appliaction languages and implementations.
-- Low in latency (caching) or responsiveness
-- Secure by using HTTP authorisation headers
-- Encapsulating of data so to exposes data in a constroled way

 ## Goals
 The big picture goals or how success will be defined, is if the project